Patrick Lencioni biography, books and quotes

 Patrick Lencioni - Toolshero

 Patrick Lencioni was born in 1965 and grew up in Bakersfield, California.
-He holds a degree in Industrial Engineering from the University of California at Berkely, and began his professional career at management consulting firm Bain & Company.
-Prior to founding his own firm, he also worked at the Oracle Corporation and Sybase, as the VP of Organization Development.
+He earned his degree in Industrial Engineering from the University of California, Berkeley, and began his professional career at management consulting firm Bain & Company.
+Before founding his own company, Patrick Lencioni also worked at Oracle Corporation and at Sybase, as Vice President of Organization Development.

-In 1997, Lencioni founded The Table Group, a management consulting firm that focuses on organizational health and executive team development.
-Lencioni is known as a pioneer of the organizational health movement, helping leaders develop cohesive teams and engaged employees.
-As an author and speaker, Pat shares his knowledge about leadership, teamwork and organizational health, worldwide.
+In 1997, Patrick Lencioni founded The Table Group, a management consulting firm focused on organizational health and the development of management teams.
+Patrick Lencioni is known as a pioneer of the organizational health movement, which helps leaders develop cohesive teams and engaged employees.
+As an author and speaker, Pat shares his knowledge on leadership, teamwork, and organizational health worldwide.

-The Five Dysfunctions of a Team and The Lencioni Trust Pyramid
+The Five Frustrations of a Team and Lencioni’s Pyramid

-Lencioni states that his model can be interpreted both negatively and positively.
-Charactertic of a pyramid is that the bottom layer is the largest and the most important.
-However, in order for a team to function effectively, all layers and requirements should be fulfilled.
+Patrick Lencioni states that his model can be interpreted both negatively and positively.
+A characteristic of a pyramid is that the bottom layer is the largest and most important.
+However, for a team to function effectively, all layers and requirements must be met.

 Speaker

-As a keynote speaker, Patrick Lencioni has given talks to millions of people worldwide, touching on leadership, organizational change, teamwork and corporate culture.
-Fortune Magazine named him one of the ‘ten new gurus you should know’ and The Wall Street Journal described him as ‘one of the most in demand speakers in America’.
+As a keynote speaker, Patrick Lencioni has delivered lectures to millions of people around the world, discussing topics related to leadership, organizational change, teamwork, and corporate culture.
+Fortune Magazine named him one of the “ten new gurus you need to know”, and The Wall Street Journal described him as one of the most sought-after speakers in America.

-His keynote talks and programs touch on the advantages of organizational health, the disfunctions of teams, the ideal team player, and the truth about employee engagement, among others.
+His keynote speeches and programs cover topics such as the benefits of a healthy organization, why teams don’t work, the ideal team player, and the truth about employee engagement.

-Patrick Lencioni currently lives in the San Francisco Bay Area, with his wife and four sons.
-He is an active church member and is the co-founder of Amazing Parish.
-This is a non-profit that supports pastors and parish leaders with free resources, webinars and consulting services, to improve their leadership, and therewith, their parishes.
+Patrick Lencioni currently lives in the San Francisco Bay Area with his wife and four sons.
+He is an active church member and co-founder of Amazing Parish.
+This is a nonprofit organization that supports pastors and parish leaders with free resources, webinars, and consulting services to improve their leadership—and, by extension, their parishes.

 1. “At the heart of every great movie is conflict.
 It’s the same with a meeting.
 There should be conflict and tension.”